husainkhambaty/datavisualize/README.md

 make create
 ```

-If you are using a Windows machine, you would need to download [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and run it in the Docker Command Line Interface (CLI) console.
+*If you are using a Windows machine run it in the Docker Command Line Interface (CLI) console.*

-__You can open a browser and go to http://localhost:10000 to access the Grafana Dashboard.
-You can use the "light:light" user account to access a non-privileged account to view the dashboards.__
+*You can open a browser and go to http://localhost:10000 to access the Grafana Dashboard.
+You can use the "light:light" user account to access a non-privileged account to view the dashboards.*

 ## Stopping and Starting the Instance